DsSoft-Byte/B550-5950X-6750XT-Hackintosh/README.md

 # Half the GPU-Related boot-args are useless (probably) but im too scared to delete them
 Thats for you to find out if you have time.

+# Resizable Bar support
+It works, the EFIs are made with it disabled though, you will need to set ResizeAppleGPUBars to 0 and then it will work.